Table of Contents Show

 For years now, NYC has been grappling with a severely overbuilt luxury condo market.
 Even before the COVID pandemic arrived on the scene, analysts predicted that it would take six years to clear all the unsold units in Manhattan.
-As of now (early 2021), our best estimates say over 7,000 unsold new development units in the borough, almost 6,000 of those remaining unlisted.
+As of now (early 2021), our best estimates say over 7,000 unsold new development units in the borough, almost 6,000 remaining unlisted.
 This “shadow inventory” has created a severe weight on the market and left many developers in despair that they’ll ever see a return on their investments.
 Some are already considering alternative business plans for the year ahead.
 These plans include bulk purchasers, bringing new partners into the capital stack, and refinancing their existing debt.
-How well these plans will work depends on each developer’s particular situation and that of their project.
+How well these plans work depends on each developer’s particular situation and project.

 So, what does all this mean for savvy investors looking to make their next big purchase?
-It means that major discounts of 10% -20% could be on the way.
+Significant 10% -20% discounts could be on the way.
 The real problem for these developers is that they’re beholden to their banks and lenders.
 They can’t just set any price they want.
 They have to negotiate, and whichever buildings come down first on the price will have an advantage.

 But buying one of these distressed properties isn’t like a regular purchase.
-There are considerations that you need to be mindful of before going down this path.
-This guide aims to walk you through those considerations to be ready in the year ahead.
+Before going down this path, it would be best to be mindful of considerations.
+This guide walks you through those considerations to prepare for the year ahead.

 What sort of investment opportunities are available in distressed condominiums?What sort of investment opportunities are available in distressed condominiums?

-There are two avenues open to you for any investor looking to get involved in this area of the market.
+There are two avenues open to you for any investor looking to get involved in this market area.